kennt/ncloud/README.md

 According there are concrete classes: SimNetwork and SimConnection, that simulate the network.

-In the future, I plan on writing the SocketNetwork and SocketConnection code.

 ### NetworkNode and protocol interfaces
 The main class here is the NetworkNode.
 This is used to hold together all of the data that belongs to this "logical node".
 Thus the MP1/MP2 classes are all part of this class.